 Chong added, "Mockups are great at showing your visual design skills, but don't necessarily demonstrate your ability to work in a real-world context, so you'll want to take the time to explain how you would have approached it in a true business setting."

-If your designs are impressive enough, potential clients won't necessarily care whether you created them for a fictitious company -- and, in fact, they could be impressed with your innovativeness and creativity.
-Consider demonstrating your skills by putting together a creative brief for a fake company, complete with wireframes and sketches.
-In due time, real companies will take notice.
+If your designs are impressive enough, potential clients won't care that you created them for a fictitious company.
+In fact, you could impress them with your innovation and creativity.

 5. Design a logo for a brand you love.